Kioptrix: Level 1.1 (#2)

 Introduction

 This Kioptrix VM Image is rated Easy/Beginner level challenge.
 The object of the game is to acquire root access via any means possible (except actually hacking the VM server or player).
 The purpose of these games (Kioptrix series) are to learn the basic tools and techniques in vulnerability assessment and exploitation.
 There are more ways then one to successfully complete the challenges.
+It was created by Kioptrix Other machines in the series can be found in the Kioptrix series page on Vulnhub.

 Prerequisites